Pin All Dependencies (& Let Pip Sort ’Em Out)

 Out of date dependencies in your requirements files

-The final piece to the puzzle is actually keeping your pinned dependencies up to date.
+The final piece to the coding puzzle is actually keeping your pinned dependencies up to date as part of your project management.
 Because we're all good developers (read: lazy), ideally this would be automated.
 Luckily, a number of services have your back:

 - https://pyup.io/ (Python only)